caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 // but *not* as ExampleMethod(twist: 7d, 1, 2) or as ExampleMethod(1, 7d, y: 2)
 ```

-As stated earlier, the classification of types into reference types and value types reflects how method-calling appears to behave.
-Technically, however, all parameters are passed by value; it is just that reference type variables consist of references to objects, so when the reference is passed by value it still refers to the original object.
+In some ways, the classification of types into reference types and value types reflects how method-calling appears to behave.
+Technically, however, all parameters are passed by value; it is just that reference type variables consist of references to objects, so when the reference is passed by value it still refers to the same instance.
+You can see this if you change the value of a reference-type parameter within a method to refer to a different instance: the reference in the calling code will still refer to the original instance.

-C# does, however, implement true pass-by-reference if the parameter is declared as `ref` in both the declaration and the calling code.
+C# does, however, implement true pass-by-reference if the parameter is declared as `ref` in both the method definition and the calling code.
 As you would expect, if the value of a by-value parameter is changed inside the method the change is not visible to the calling code, but if the value of a by-reference parameter is changed inside the method, it is.  `ref` parameters must be initialised before use, and they must be variables (either local variables or fields); they cannot be constants, properties or expressions.

 Consider the following example methods